 Cut off the bottom half of your celery plant (the part that would be thrown away anyway).
-Place it in a bowl of warm water, and keep the plant in direct sunlight .
-As soon as you notice the thickening of the celery stem, you can move the recycled plant into some soil.
+Place it in a bowl of warm water, and keep the plant in direct sunlight.
+As soon as you notice the thickening of the celery stem, you can move the recycled plant into some soil, or keep in in water.

 Don’t throw away those leftover leaves!
 Place the leftover leaves in a bowl in an area with lots of sunlight.
 Simply mist the leaves with water a few times a week.
-You will begin to notice roots forming on the lettuce leaves, as soon as this happens you can transfer the lettuce to soil.
+You will begin to notice roots forming on the lettuce leaves, as soon as this happens you can transfer the lettuce to soil and you will have a new plant in no time at all.

-Avocados can be expensive when they are not in season, combat the expense by regrowing avocados.
+Avocados can be expensive when they are not in season, so you can combat the expense by regrowing avocados.
 Wash the avocado pit and use toothpicks to suspend the pit over warm water.
 Be sure that the water covers an inch or two of the lower half of the pit.
 Keep the pit in a warm environment and keep in mind that it can take up to 6 weeks to see sprouts forming.
+Once long enough, you can move it to direct soil.

-Everyone knows that potatoes can be regrown, but most people don’t know that to regrow potatoes you need scraps that contain sprouts.
-All you need to do is allow the peelings to dry overnight and then plant (with the sprout facing up) in four inches of soil.
+To regrow potatoes, all you need to do is allow the peelings to dry overnight and then plant (with the sprout facing up) in four inches of soil.

 5. Sweet Potatoes

-Much like potatoes and avocados alike, sweet potatoes can be regrown.
 Cut the sweet potato in half, and suspend with toothpicks above some warm water.
 Roots and sprouts will begin to appear after just a few days.
 Once the sprouts reach about four inches, twist them off.
-When the roots on the sprouts reach 1 inch long, you can plant the sprouts.
+When the roots on the sprouts reach one inch long, you can plant the sprouts.

-Ginger is natures cure all for stomach woes.
-Ginger roots is extremely easy to go, so you will never run out once started.
-Plant a piece of ginger root in potting soil, making sure the the buds are facing upwards.
-You can reuse the same piece over and over again.
+Looking for nature’s cure-all for stomach woes?
+Try ginger roots!
+Ginger roots are extremely easy to go, so you will never run out once started.
+Plant a piece of ginger root in potting soil, making sure the buds are facing upwards, keep the area moist and you will begin to notice new growth.

 Cut the top off your pineapple and suspend it above warm water.
-Make sure that the water reaches the base of the pineapple.
+Make sure that the water reaches the base.
 Keep in direct sunlight.
 You should begin to notice sprouts in about a week, and then you can transfer the pineapple into the potting soil.
 If you live in a cooler environment, it is best that you grow your pineapple indoors.
+It takes a while, but you should have a new pineapple in a few years.

-Like many vegetables similar, onions can be regrown.
-Cut the root (leaving about 1 inch of the onion) and cover with soil.
-Place in a warm, sunny area.
+To regrow onions, cut the root (leaving about 1 inch of the onion) and cover with soil.
+Place in a warm, sunny area and keep the soil moist for a few weeks.

-Believe it or not, you can plant a whole pumpkin!
 This growing process is as simple as recycling your old jack o lantern.
-On November 1st, place your old jack o lantern in a hole and fill the inside of the pumpkin with soil.
+On November 1st, place your old jack o lantern in a hole in your garden and fill the inside of the pumpkin with soil.
 Next autumn you will have a garden full of pumpkins.
 It’s just that simple!

-Seriously, these can be regrown.
-Use peppers like habaneros or jalapenos, the pepper just has to have seeds.
-Peppers require little to no care, simply plant the seeds in soil and place in direct sunlight.
+Growing your own peppers is easy, as they require little to no care, simply plant the seeds in soil and place in direct sunlight.
 That’s it!

 Basil is one of the easiest herbs to regrow.
 Leave a stem (about 4 inches high) in water, make sure that the leaves are above the waterline.
 Leave the glass of water in a well lit area but not in direct sunlight.
 Roots will form quickly, and then you can transfer the basil outdoors.